Yemeni unification: Civil war

+Post-civil war

 Adopting a Western style governmental system, Yemen held its first direct presidential elections in September 1999, electing President Ali Abdullah Saleh to a 5-year term in what were generally considered free and fair elections.
 Yemen held its second multiparty parliamentary elections in April 1997.
 Constitutional amendments adopted in the summer of 2000 extended the presidential term by two years, thus moving the next presidential elections to 2006.
 The amendments also extended the parliamentary term of office to a 6-year term, thus moving elections for these seats to 2003.
 On 20 February 2001, a new constitutional amendment created a bicameral legislature consisting of a Shura Council (111 seats; members appointed by the president) and a House of Representatives (301 seats; members elected by popular vote).
 Yemen is now a dominant-party system with the General People's Congress in power.

 Friction and troubles continued, elements in the south perceive unfair treatment by the north.
 This has given birth to a popular movement called the South Yemen Movement which calls for the return of an independent southern state.
 In 2015, this time as a pawn in the proxy war between Saudi Arabia and Iran, Yemen again was engulfed in civil war, which continues to this day.